getfem/getfem/doc/sphinx/source/userdoc/model_solvers.rst

 Note that |sLU| is used by default on "small" problems.
 You can also link
 |mumps| with |gf| (see section :ref:`ud-linalg`) and used the parallel version.

+Note also that it is possible to disable some variables (with the method md.disable_variable(varname) of the model object) in order to solve the problem only with respect to a subset of variables (the disabled variables are the considered as data) for instance to replace the global Newton strategy with a fixed point one.